isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-overview.md

 Employees without an entry approval under the PCA or other channels will be refused entry into Singapore.

-For more information on the Terms and Conditions of the PCA to enter Singapore, please click [here](/malaysia/pca/terms-and-conditions).

 For general enquiries on the PCA, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg>.

+For appeals, please contact us at <COVID_SafeTravelAppeals@mti.gov.sg>.

 -----